 Assembling the Halloween dessert

-The assembly of the vampire fangs is very fast.
-Be sure to keep everything well chilled.
-It's also best to pre-cool the cookies in the fridge or freezer.
+The assembly of the vampire teeth is very fast.
+Always make sure to cool everything well.
+It's best to pre-chill the cookies in the fridge or freezer.

 - The self-produced or purchased Vanilla Ice Cream mix with red food colouring until a pink colour is obtained

-- Put a big blob of pink vanilla ice cream on each half of the biscuits and put them in the freezer.
+- Place a neat dollop of pink vanilla ice cream on each half of the cookies and chill in the freezer.

 - Use 6 marshmallows per set.
 Two of the marshmallows are cut into triangles.
 For some of the vampire teeth, I tried cutting the marshmallows in half lengthwise.
 Either variation works well.
 The more ice cream you put on the cookie, the sooner you should cut the marshmallows in half.